 The script file¶

-and it has two requirements: it must be a
+change: it must be a

-inherit from EditorPlugin.
+editor, and it must inherit from EditorPlugin.

 This is a good template to use when creating new plugins.

 A custom node¶

 Sometimes you want a certain behavior in many nodes, such as a custom scene or control that can be reused.
 Instancing is helpful in a lot of cases, but sometimes it can be cumbersome, especially if you’re using it in many projects.
 A good solution to this is to make a plugin that adds a node with a custom behavior.

 Nodes added via an EditorPlugin are “CustomType” nodes.
 While they work with any scripting language, they have fewer features than the Script Class system.
 If you are writing GDScript or NativeScript, we recommend using them instead.

 To create a new node type, you can use the function

 EditorPlugin class.
 This function can add new types to the editor